Achieving a Clean Aesthetic: The Basics of Cable Management

 Common Mistakes and What to Avoid

-Avoid excessive tension or sharp bends in cables, which accelerate wear on connectors.
+- Excessive Tension: Avoid sharp bends in cables, which accelerate wear on internal wires.
 Leave gentle loops for strain relief.

-Don't over-bundle in ways that make cleaning impossible.
+- Over-bundling: Don't bundle cables so tightly that cleaning becomes impossible.
 Dust buildup in hidden areas can contribute to heat retention over time.

 Shopping for Desks That Simplify Cable Management